pdenno/minizinc-parser/README.md

 			0))
 ```
 In the example above
-   1. `mznp/gen-call-expr` is a syntax keyword for parsing structures such as MiniZinc `sum`.
+   1. `:mznp/gen-call-expr` is a MiniZinc syntax keyword for parsing structures such as MiniZinc `sum`.
 (See the MiniZinc grammar.), and
-   2. `mznf/sum` and `mznf/aref` are functions in the namespece pdenno.mznp.mzn-fns namespace.
+   2. `mznf/sum` and `mznf/aref` are functions in the `pdenno.mznp.mzn-fns` namespace.

 ## License